-Sophomores, juniors and seniors at Kenyon have the opportunity to live in traditional residence halls, apartments and houses distinguished by shared interests or campus organizations.
+Upperclass students at Kenyon have the opportunity to live in traditional residence halls, apartments, and houses distinguished by shared interests or campus organizations.

 Residence Halls and Apartments

-Established in 1985, the Crozier Center for Women is named for Doris Crozier, the first and only dean of Kenyon's Coordinate College for Women (1969-72).
+Crozier Center for Women, established in 1985, is named for Doris Crozier, the first and only dean of Kenyon's Coordinate College for Women (1969-72).
 It was designed to be used by all Kenyon women — students and members of the administration, faculty, staff and community.
 Housing is available to students through an application process in the spring.
-Located at 105 East Wiggin Street, the maximum occupancy is 39, and the house includes a large common area.
+Located at 105 East Wiggin Street.

-The Kenyon Farm raises livestock, grows vegetables and harvests honey from bees.
+Farm on Zion Road (Kenyon Farm) raises livestock, grows vegetables and harvests honey from bees.
 Students living at the farm are committed to the real-world application of sustainable farming.

-Rothenberg Hillel House serves Jewish students, faculty and staff by providing religious, cultural and social opportunities to explore, enhance and celebrate their Jewishness.
-Hillel also serves the Jewish residents of the wider Knox County community.
+Hillel House (North Campus Apartment) serves Jewish students by providing religious, cultural and social opportunities to explore, enhance and celebrate their Jewish faith.

-The Snowden Multicultural Center serves as a resource and facility for celebrations, discussions, films, performances, lectures and special meals.
+Snowden Multicultural Center serves as a resource and facility for celebrations, discussions, films, performances, lectures and special meals.
 The center also contains a library with a diverse collection of books, videos and other materials.
 Housing is available to students through an application process in the spring.
-Located at 100 E. Brooklyn Street, Unit 1, the maximum occupancy is 39, and the house includes a large common area.
+Located at 100 E. Brooklyn Street.

 Unity House offers a supportive, educational, social and cultural environment in order to enhance awareness and acceptance about gay, lesbian, bisexual, transgender, queer, questioning, and ally concerns throughout the Kenyon community.

-The townhouse-style Wilson Apartments are located at 103 North Acland Street, close to the fire station, and house Kenyon student volunteer firefighters in 2 - 4 person units.
-Download a PDF of the floor plan.
-View the rooms' square foot measurements.
+Wilson Apartments are located at 103 North Acland Street, close to the fire station, and house Kenyon student volunteer firefighters.

 Theme housing enables a group of students to live together and explore a common interest.
 Groups vary in size, and locations range from apartments and suites to stand-alone houses.
 Download the theme housing application.